- Personal representative

-In this instance one or more ‘executors’ may be named in the will to deal with the person’s affairs after their death.
+In this instance, one or more ‘executors’ may be named in the will to deal with the person’s affairs after their death.
 The executor applies for a ‘grant of probate’ from a section of the court known as the probate registry.
 The grant is a legal document which confirms that the executor has the authority to deal with the deceased per- son’s assets (property, money and possessions).
-They can use it to show they have the right to access funds, sort out finances, and collect and share out the de- ceased person’s assets as set out in the will.
+They can use it to show they have the right to access funds, sort out finances, and collect and share the deceased person’s assets as set out in the will.

 A grant is almost always needed when the person who dies leaves one or more of the following:

-In most cases above, the bank or relevant institution will need to see the grant before transferring control of the assets.
-However, if the estate is small some organisations, such as insurance companies and building societies, may release money to you at their discretion.
+In most cases, the bank or relevant institution must see the grant before transferring control of the assets.
+However, if the estate is small, some organisations, such as insurance companies and building societies, may release money to you at their discretion.

 A grant of representation may not be needed where:

 - The estate of the person who died is worth less than £5,000

 - They owned everything jointly with someone else, and everything passes